Dragon Ball: Revenge of King Piccolo: Development

-The game was announced in the May issue of V Jump magazine.
+The game was announced in the May 2009 issue of V Jump magazine.
 The article featured screenshots revealed that the game would be a platformer, and it would focus on both the Red Ribbon Army and Demon King Piccolo story arcs.
 Another screenshot demonstrated a few of the features with the Wiimote.
 A few weeks later Namco Bandai's European branch would issue a statement that they would release the game throughout Europe.
 It also stated that the game would feature the original series music and voice overs, an unlockable VS mode, and a release date sometime in Autumn.

 On June 2, Namco Bandai's US branch issued a statement announcing that they would also be distributing the game as Revenge of King Piccolo throughout North America.
-It mentioned about the game's controls such as the Wiimote and Nunchuk's ability to issue combos and execute various ki attacks like the Kamehameha, that the game would feature an role-playing element that would let the player use Zeni to buy items to help power-up Goku, and a release date sometime in the Fall season.
+It mentioned about the game's controls such as the Wiimote and Nunchuk's ability to issue combos and execute various ki attacks like the Kamehameha, that the game would feature a role-playing element that would let the player use Zeni to buy items to help power-up Goku, and a release date sometime in the Fall season.
 On September 25, Namco Bandai announced that Revenge of King Piccolo was complete and would be available on October 20.